Smooth Online Parameter Estimation for time varying VAR models with application to rat's LFP data

-Our goal in this paper is to develop a procedure that is able to describe these changes of connectivity in brain signals in real-time -- rather than after the end of the experiment.
-These non-stationary brain signals will be modeled using time-varying vector autoregressive (tv-VAR) processes.
+Our goal in this paper is to develop a procedure that is able to describe these changes of connectivity in local field potentials in real-time.
+These non-stationary local field potentials will be modeled using time-varying vector autoregressive (tv-VAR) processes.
 Under the tv-VAR framework, we will develop an online procedure for estimating the parameters.
 Consequently, the procedure will also be able to estimate any functional of these parameters including cross-coherence, partial cross-coherence and partial directed coherence.
 In \cite{TVMVAR}, it have been shown that the tv-VAR model has the ability to capture the dynamics in the multivariate brain signals.
 However, this comes at a heavy computational cost due to the high dimensionality of the parameter space (which is quadratic in the dimension of the multivariate time series).
 In this paper we present a novel smooth online parameter estimation (SOPE) procedure using the penalized least squares criterion.
 Compared to the Kalman filter, which is the industry standard, the proposed SOPE method has the advantage of being computationally very efficient and that it has a Bayesian interpretation.
 In Section 2 we describe the model, introduce the idea behind smooth online parameter estimation (SOPE), and discuss the infill behavior of our estimator as a function of the penalization parameters.
 In Section 3 we present a brief overview of some classical brain connectivity measures that are derived from the tv-VAR model.
 In Section 4 we show that SOPE provides similar performance as the Kalman filter, in terms of mean square error (MSE) using simulated data.
 However, the main advantage of SOPE is the significantly shorter computational time.
-In Section 5 we apply SOPE to LFP data taken from a rat during a hippocampus-dependent sequence-memory task, the proposed SOPE method show results that are consistent with results found in the literature.
+In Section 5 we apply SOPE to LFP data taken from the hippocampus of a rat performing a hippocampus-dependent sequence memory task and the proposed SOPE method shows results consistent with the literature.
 Finally, in Section 6 we present a brief discussion of our results.